vmoreira-dev/Stratos/README.md

 - Glass surfaces and layered depth
 - Smooth transitions between states
 - Information grouped by visual hierarchy
-- Designed to be glanced at rather than studied
+- Designed to be glanced at not studied

 ---